Eritrea: Sport

-The national cycling teams of both men and women are ranked first on the African continent, with the men's team ranked 16th in the world as of February 2023.
+Eritrea's national cycling teams are ranked first on the African continent, with the men's team ranked 16th globally as of February 2023.

-The Eritrean national cycling team has experienced much success, winning the African Continental cycling championship several years in a row.
-In 2013, the women's team won the gold medal in the African Continental Cycling Championships for the first time, and for the second time in 2015 and third time in 2019.
-The men's team has won gold eight times in the last 12 years in the African Continental cycling championships, between 2010 and 2022.
+The Eritrean national cycling team has won the African Continental cycling championship several years in a row.
+In 2013, the women's team won the gold medal in the African Continental Cycling Championships for the first time, and again in 2015 and 2019.
+The men's team has won gold in the African Continental cycling championships eight times between 2010 and 2022.